zpooky/db/README.md

 `git submodule update --init`

 Boost is required to be installed seperatly

-1. download latest version from http://www.boost.org/
+1.  download latest version from [boost.org](Http://www.boost.org/)
 2.  uncompress with `tar -xzvf`
 3.  compile boost executing boostrap.sh and following the instructions
-4. in the root CMakeLists.txt configure BOOST_ROOT to your boost directory
+4.  in the root CMakeLists.txt configure `BOOST_ROOT` to your boost directory

 Compiled with
 ------------